 Clean Power Plan (CPP) - SB 838 by Sen. Evers (R) and HB 639 by Rep. Manny Diaz (R) would not allow state agencies to issue state implementation plans or to request a two-year extension to implement the CPP except under certain circumstances.
-The exceptions would be if Congress enacts legislation to regulate

-CO2 emissions or if a federal court upholds the legality of addressing CO2 emissions under the Clean Air Act.
+The exceptions would be if Congress enacts legislation to regulate CO_2 emissions or if a federal court upholds the legality of addressing CO_2 emissions under the Clean Air Act.
 The House bill was amended to allow DEP to request an extension of time to file a SIP.
 HB 639 passed out of its first committee.

 Drone User Liability - SB 642 by Sen. Diaz de al Portilla (R) and HB 459 by Rep. Fitzenhagen (R).
 HB 459 would make an owner and an operator jointly liable for damages arising out of drone use.
 In addition, the HB 459 would make the manufacturer, distributor, owner, and operator jointly liable for damages arising from drone use caused by product defects.
 SB 642 was amended to remove the jointly and severally liable language and now states that drones weighing more than .55 lbs. are a dangerous instrumentality and the owner of the drone can be held liable for damages caused by a third party who used the drone negligently.
-SB 642 passed out of its second committee with a substantive amendment.
+SB 642 is ready for the floor.

 Utilities Relocation - SB 416 by Sen. Flores (R) and HB 461 by Rep. Ingram (R) would require certain authorities to pay to relocate utility facilities when they are lawfully located in a platted utility easement (addresses the LCEC case).
 The bill also clarifies that FDOT and local government entities that have jurisdiction and control of public roads are authorized to prescribe and enforce reasonable rules on utilities with facilities placed across, on, or within the ROW- but not along or beside the ROW.
-SB 416 is ready for the floor and HB 461 passed out of its first committee.
+SB 416 is ready for the floor and HB 461 has one more committee of reference.